rRMSAnalyzer: package to analyze RiboMethSeq data

 boxplot_cscores()

-) - scatterplot using the Interquartile Range (IQR) of the annotated
+) - scatterplot using the Interquartile Range (IQR) of the C-scores of

-rRNA 2’Ome sites in descending order of variability.
-A Gauss curve is
+all the annotated 2’Ome sites in descending order of variability with a

 plot_sites_by_IQR()